 I always wanted to create a website in order to make money while doing things I enjoy.
-I enjoy learning about science (including space), geography, and history.
-Like many other people my age, I’m into Minecraft and Star Wars is my favorite story of all time.
-I thought it would be fun to create a place where others can learn, share, and appreciate these subjects.
+I enjoy reading about science (mostly space), geography, and history.
+Like many other people my age, I’m into various video games and movies such as Minecraft and Star Wars.
+I thought it would be fun to create a place where others can share and appreciate these subjects.

 And so, this is where my project begins….